Mythri532/docker/Readme1.md

 # Docker commands:

-1.<p>To start docker<br>
+1. To start docker<br>
    systemctl start docker<br>

-2.To pull image from repository<br>
+2. To pull image from repository<br>
    docker pull centos<br>
    docker pull ubuntu<br>

-3.To show all images<br>
+3. To show all images<br>
    docker images<br>

-4.Creates the container named mycontainer from centos image docker create --name mycontainer centos creates the container named mycontainer from centos image
+4. Creates the container named mycontainer from centos image docker create --name mycontainer centos creates the container named mycontainer from centos image

-5.To delete docker container
+5. To delete docker container
    docker rm <containername>

-6.To remove image
+6. To remove image
    docker rmi <imagename>

-7.To run a container
+7. To run a container
    docker run [OPTIONS] IMAGE [COMMAND] [ARG...] docker run <image-name>
    note: if you use an image that is not in your local else it pull the image from  docker registry. docker create --name mycontainer <imagename> docker create --name mycontainer <imageid>

 8.To run a container in attached mode(foreground) and in detached mode (background)